 Our Criminal Defense Lawyers in Allentown Can Advise on Your Case

-If you or someone you love has been charged with arson, our Allentown criminal defense lawyers at van der Veen, Hartshorn and Levin can help.
+If you or someone you love has been charged with arson, our Allentown criminal defense lawyers at van der Veen, Hartshorn, Levin & Lindheim can help.
 Our skilled attorneys know the defenses available and we will use them effectively to give you the best chance of beating your charges.
 Schedule a consultation with one of our attorneys today by calling (215) 486-0123 or contact us online and get the sound legal advice you need.